Ranzeplay/PhiJudge/Docs/blog/2024-7-7-phijudge-a-continunity-of-semicolon-onlinejudge.md

 Services are separated, easy to maintain and add new features.

-Agent is containerized, running in a container makes it better to control.
+The Agent is containerized, running in a container makes it easier to control.

 ## Advantages of the new system